One of the most popular sansai vegetables (mountain vegetables), bamboo grass is the young shoot of the nemagari-take bamboo.

 Along with being tasty, bamboo grass has the additional benefit of containing lots of vitamins and minerals.

-Uwajimaya carries canned bamboo shoots in our canned goods section.
+Uwajimaya carries both canned bamboo shoots and fresh bamboo grass, which you’ll find in our canned goods and produce sections.